jaseknighter/latkes/README.md

 # latkes
 live and recorded quantized granulation

-latkes expands upon @infinitedigits granchild script.
+latkes expands upon @infinitedigits granchild script and includes these key features:

-* four voices
-* greyhole echo effect
-* quantized size and density
-* position jitter

-key features:
 * four voices/four scenes per voice
 * four playheads per voice
 * four 30s buffers per voice
 * eight gesture recorders per voice/scene
-* processes live and recorded audio
 * attack decay grain envelopes

-* IMPORTANT NOTE ABOUT ECHO (GREYHOLE)....and memory the effect uses quite a bit of processing power (e.g.average CPU use will go up by ~10% or more) and may not work well in all situations. using the effect with the size param set high in particular may cause issues.
+* IMPORTANT NOTE ABOUT ECHO (GREYHOLE)....and memory the greyhole effect uses quite a bit of processing power (e.g.average CPU use will go up by ~10% or more) and may not work well in all situations. using the effect with the size param set high in particular may cause issues.

 you can prevent the echo from taking up CPU cycles by turning the `echo on` param to `off`.